maffinnn/simulation-in-finance/code/yq/README.md

 # README
+## Introduction
+- TODO:

+## Results
+- The performance of GBM and Heston is against expectation
+    - Expected Heston that utilise stochastic volatility in the path simulatio would perform a lot better but it  underperformed.
+A lot of effort is put into downloading options data, cleaning options data, calibrating model  parameters, manually adjusting problematic options data (more than half out of 134 (2 x 67 PPD).)

+    - Performed further analysis on the mean forecasted prices against the actual share price, and realised that for   SIKA.SE, both of the models were able to capture the trends pretty well, probably due to the less volatile nature.
+However, both models were challenged when they needed to predict the steep downward trend for LONN.SE in October,  Heston frequently going against the trend, hence the higer RMSE.

+    - Even the n_sim=10 GBM managed to rank number 6 out of all the models during the hyperparameter tuning, which only  needs a mockingly short amount of time to build and simulate compared to other models with large n_sim.

+    - The RMSE 26.08 to 528.32, which is quite a big range.
+Unexpectedly, again  the top 3 of the models are all GBM.
+The top 5 models have RMSE smaller or equal to 52.74.

 ## Navigation
 - Start reading the codes in yq_script.py in code/
     - Grid search for different models, hyperparameters.